 Therapy for Victims and Survivors of Domestic Violence

 Therapy can be deeply transformative for anyone impacted by domestic violence—whether you're a survivor, a victim, or concerned for a loved one who may be in an unhealthy relationship.
-Through psychotherapy, you can begin to heal from past abuse, rebuild a sense of safety, restore confidence and self-worth, and reclaim your autonomy.
-It also offers space to explore and manage anger, heal attachment wounds, process trauma, and shape a new, more empowering narrative.
+Through psychotherapy, you can learn about the many elements involved in Intimate Partner violence, begin to heal from past abuse, rebuild a sense of safety, restore confidence and self-worth, and reclaim your autonomy.

+Psychotherapy also offers space to explore anger, heal attachment wounds, process trauma, and shape a new, more empowering narrative.
 Domestic violence is about more than physical harm—it affects the mind, body, and spirit.
 Don’t let shame or societal expectations keep you from seeking support.
 You deserve to heal.
 Break the silence and reach out today.

-Below are some of the many areas Alessia focuses on, to support individuals affected by domestic violence.
+Below are some of the many areas Alessia focuses on to support individuals affected by domestic violence.

 -